 These issues were mostly failures in the execution of the change control concept, but they reflect a larger, more fundamental, issue with old-school thinking meeting modern computing.
 At a base level the system does not enforce the logging of changes at all, it logs intentions.
 While intentions and outlines to make changes may seem at first glance like a change - it really isn't.

 For instance, you have an issue with the disk space filling up - this is how it would be handled:

 log a change that the disk will be increased in size: approve change: make change

 find out that the issue wasn't actually the disk being too small, but the app logging too much

 log a revert of the previous change: approve revert: revert change

 log a change to change app logging: approve change: make change

-When written down like this it seems nonsensical, and it really is - but this scenario plays out every day in a badly managed change control ecosystem.
+When written down like this it seems nonsensical and highly inefficient, and it is - but this scenario plays out every day in a badly managed change control ecosystem.
+Progress of the infrastructure moving forwards is at glacial pace.
 There are a few key aspects missing from the example scenario's environment which would greatly improve the situation:

-This makes deploying configuration management into an existing production environment very hard indeed.
-However I believe the improvements to the workflow that occur when a testbed environment exists is invaluable.
+This chicken and egg situation makes deploying configuration management into an existing production environment very hard indeed, particularly if you're working without buy-in from all parties concerned.
+However I believe the improvements to the work-flow that occur when a test-bed environment exists is simply invaluable.